6.1.6 Discontinuing a Child Protection Plan

 If a practitioner concludes that a conference decision places a child at risk, he/she must seek advice from her/his named or designated or lead professional or manager in implementing the escalation procedure.

-The practitioner and their manager are responsible for ensuring that the issue is resolved before the child exposed to further risk of significant harm.
+The practitioner and their manager are responsible for ensuring that the issue is resolved before the child is exposed to further risk of significant harm.
 They should do this by making verbal and written representation to the conference chair.
-If this fails to resolve the issue, they should follow the procedure provided in Information Sharing and Escalation procedures.
+If this fails to resolve the issue, they should follow the Sefton SCP Escalation procedure.

 If parents/carers disagree with the conference decisions, the chair must further discuss their concerns and explain the appeals process.